ScottColson/CCLLCBusinessTransactionFramework/docs/README.md

 We used standard CRM workflows and action processes enhanced by coded workflow activities and plugins to enact or processes.

-The architecture was solid and served us well but it had some major flaws:
+The architecture was solid and served us well but it had some flaws:

 1. Each new "transaction" had to be linked into both the financial framework and the validation framework.
 2. The only natural way to kick off a process was by updating the transaction record which created some odd user experience situations.
 3. There was very little reuse of process steps because they work created specific to a particular "transaciton entity".
 4. Providing a consolidate list of Work In Progress (WIP) was complex because the list had to span multiple entity types.
 5. Part of the financial implementation was based on a custom CRM activity type which led to issues in UX and security role management.
+6. The use of CRM workflows made it possible to decouple process from code but it also resulted in an explosion of workflows that made it difficult to see understand the overall all process.

 ### New Approach

 This evolved architecture makes a single Transaction entity the center of the system.
 Each created Transaction has the following key features:

 1. Linked to a specific customer which can be either an Account or a Contact.
-2. Linked to a [Transaction Type](Transaction Type.md) definition that defines requirements and processes for completing the transaction.
+2. Linked to a [Transaction Type](TransactionType.md) that defines requirements and the overall processes for completing the transaction.
-3. Linked to a starting Context Record (the record where the transacion was initiated.)
+3. Linked to a starting [Context Record](ContextRecord.md) (the record where the transacion was initiated.)
-4. Linked to a Data Capture Record used for capturing user input and providing the user experience.
+4. Linked to a [Data Capture Record](DataCaptureRecord.md) used for capturing user input and providing the user experience.
 5. Linked to a set of process history steps that captures when a particular process step was completed and information about the Agent and related Work Session at that time.
 6. Linked to a set of Evidence collected during the execution of the transaction process.
 Evidence can be either collected authoratative documents or API interactions with external systems.
 7. Linked to a set of Deficiencies that document the falure to meet requirements defined for the transaction type.
 7. Linked to a set of Fees that will be charged to complete the transaction.
 8. Linked to any Data Of Record that was created as part of the transaction process.

+Deferred Implementation provides a way to merge coded implementations with meta data stored in the BTF to complete an operation.
+This model allows developers to code extensions to the BTF that can be consumed by process creators.
+It analogous to creating Connectors for the PowerAutomate platform, however, deferred implementation components in the BTF operate synchronously within the sandboxed plugin process space.

+Logic Evaluators are a specific type of Deferred Implementation that is used to interact with the CDS system or APIs to external systems to make simple true/false decisions that are used to validate requirements or select conditional branches within a process.

+Step Types are an additional type of Deferred Implementation that provide any required underlying code to complete a the intended implementation of the step.

 ### Layerd Architecture